An Exciting 4 Days in Osaka Itinerary: Perfect for First-Timers!

 • Faster, but more expensive: Catch the Shinkansen from Shin-Osaka to Himeji Station (from 3620 Yen, 30 minutes).

-Once you reach Himeji, it’s an easy 20-minute stroll directly north from the station.
+Once you reach Himeji, it’s an easy 20-minute stroll directly north towards the castle from the station.
 You’ll cross the impressive large moat before entering the castle grounds.

 Himeji Castle Moat with the view of the main castle